omri24/MoleRatsClassifier/README.md

 ## Conclusions

-Empirically, classification between different BMR individuals and between noise is demonstrated.
+1. Empirically, classification between different BMR individuals and between noise is demonstrated.
-However, the properties of the audio that allow the classification are not clear.
+2. The properties of the audio that allow the classification are not clear.
+3. Almost all classification methods over the embedding space resulted in similar accuracy.
+4. Conclusion from #3 - the WavLM encoder used, that was trained for speech recognition and speaker verification tasks on human language, preforms well in the equivalent tasks for BMR 'language'.